 People need to consume vitamin B2 every day, because the body can only store small amounts, and supplies go down rapidly.

 Riboflavin occurs naturally in some foods, added to others, and it can be taken as supplements.
-Most of it is absorbed in the small intestine.
+Most of it is

 Vitamin B2 helps break down proteins, fats, and carbohydrates.
 It plays a vital role in maintaining the body’s energy supply.